carpentries/docs.carpentries.org/source/community/community_session_host.rst

 We recognise that even after scheduling community discussions, the host may have conflicts that arise that require cancelling a scheduled event.
-If this happens, please contact community@carpentries.org as soon as possible so a Core Team member can ensure another host is able to cover the event.
+If this happens, please contact community@carpentries.org as soon as possible so a Core Team member can ensure another host can cover the event.
 You can also post to one or more of the `Communication and Collaboration Spaces <#communication-and-collaboration-spaces>`__ to learn if another host is available to lead the call.